Build your Knowledge

 To avoid tick bites when hiking or camping in wooded areas:

-• If possible, stay away from tick-infested areas, especially in the spring, summer, and fall months.
+• If possible, stay away from tick-infested areas, especially in May, June, and July.

 • Stay in the middle of hiking trails and try not to brush against grasses or leaves.